One Liberty Properties – Consensus Indicates Potential 10.5% Upside

-One Liberty Properties with ticker code (OLP) have now 3 analysts covering the stock.
-The analyst consensus points to a rating of ‘Hold’.
-The range between the high target price and low target price is between 28 and 25 and has a mean target at 26.
-With the stocks previous close at 23.54 this would indicate that there is a potential upside of 10.5%.
-The day 50 moving average is 23.28 and the 200 day moving average is 25.29.
-The market capitalisation for the company is $499m.
+One Liberty Properties with ticker code (OLP) now have 3 analysts covering the stock with the consensus suggesting a rating of ‘Hold’.
+The range between the high target price and low target price is between 28 and 25 with a mean TP of 26.
+With the stocks previous close at 23.52 this is indicating there is a potential upside of 10.5%.
+There is a 50 day moving average of 23.32 while the 200 day moving average is 25.14.
+The market cap for the company is $494m.
 Find out more information at: https://www.onelibertyproperties.com

 You can now share this on Stocktwits, just click the logo below and add the ticker in the text to be seen.